Airbotics/uptane-server/docs/guides/quickstart.md

 So our engineers have been busy at work improving our codebase and we now have a brand new image that includes vim.
 Let's roll it out to our fleet.

-We'll head to the rollouts page on the dashboard and create a rollout.
-We'll first choose our robot and then the new version of the image, and create it.
+We'll head to the [rollouts page](https://dashboard.airbotics.io/rollouts) on the dashboard and create a [rollout](../components/rollouts.md).
+We'll target the rollout at selected robots (just one for now) and we'll specify we want to update ECUs with the `qemu86-64` hardware id to update to the update to our new image with vim.
+You should see a summary showing how our robot will be affected by the rollout, then you can confirm the creation of the rollout.

+The final step to get the robot to update is to launch the rollout.
+You can do that from the Rollout Details page.
+At this point our robot should begin to download and install the new update.
 We can monitor the status of the rollout from the dashboard.

 With Airbotics, **updates only take place after a reboot**, you can confirm that although the update has been accepted by the robot it hasn't yet been applied by running this command on the board: